grigortodorov/rag-best-practices/docs/13-toolkit.md

 # 13 — Usable toolkit (`ragpractices`)

 A small, stdlib-first Python package that ships with this repo.
 It does **not** call remote APIs and does not require API keys.
-Use it to practice chunking, try a hybrid (keyword + dense) search stub, score answers with a simple rubric, and print a design-review checklist.
+Use it to practice document ingest, chunking, try a hybrid (keyword + dense) search stub, score answers with a simple rubric, and print a design-review checklist.

 Related: [02 — Chunking](02-chunking.md) · [03 — Embeddings and retrieval](03-embeddings-and-retrieval.md) · [04 — Evaluation](04-evaluation.md) · [06 — RAG principles](06-rag-principles.md) · [examples/evaluation-rubric.md](../examples/evaluation-rubric.md)